ng-primitives/ng-primitives/apps/documentation/src/app/pages/primitives/tabs.md

 #### Data Attributes

-The following data attributes are available to apply to the `ngpTabset` directive:
+The following data attributes are applied to the `ngpTabset` directive:

 | Attribute          | Description                         | Value                      |
 | ------------------ | ----------------------------------- | -------------------------- |